-Karen Giles, MD, MS is an interventional psychiatrist passionate about treatment resistant mental health conditions.
-She diagnoses and treats patients at Breakthru Psychiatric Solutions in Sandy Springs, Georgia, a suburb north of Atlanta.
+Karen Giles, MD, MS is a Board-certified psychiatrist specializing in Interventional Psychiatry and Psychedelic-Assisted Psychotherapy.
+She is passionate about treatment resistant mental health conditions and cares for patients at Breakthru Psychiatric Solutions in Sandy Springs, Georgia, a suburb north of Atlanta.

 As an interventionalist, Dr. Giles approaches psychiatric conditions by targeting brain circuits through neuromodulation and fast-acting alternatives to more traditional mental health pharmacotherapies.
 She is certified in administering ketamine and esketamine by the Integrative Psychiatric Institute, and is performing transcranial magnetic stimulation (TMS) as an active member of the Clinical TMS Society.

-Outside of medicine, Dr. Giles enjoys pilates, hiking, skiing, cooking, learning to play golf, and traveling.
-She currently resides in Atlanta, Georgia, with her fiancé Jim, cat, and black lab.
+Outside of medicine, Dr. Giles enjoys pilates, hiking, learning to play golf, and traveling.
+She currently resides in Atlanta, Georgia, with her husband Jim, cat, and black lab.